opendr-eu/opendr/docs/reference/face-recognition.md

   - 'agedb_30' (as provided by [face.evoLVe](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch))
   - 'vgg2_fp' (as provided by [face.evoLVe](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch))
   - 'imagefolder' (random positive and negative pairs will be created to perform the evaluation)
-- **num_pairs**: *int*
+- **num_pairs**: *int, defailt=1000*
-  When an ImageFolder dataset is used for evaluation,sets the number of random pairs, positive and negative,  that will be created.
+  When an 'ImageFolder' dataset is used for evaluation, sets the number of random pairs, positive and negative, that will be created.
 - **silent**: *bool, default=False*
   If set to True, disables all printing of evaluation progress reports and other information to STDOUT.
 - **verbose**: *bool, default=True*